askomics/flaskomics/docs/tutorial.md

 The table show all integrated datasets.
-The *status* column show if the datasets is fully integrated or in the process of being integrated.
+The *status* column show if the datasets are fully integrated or in the process of being integrated.